almond / badam milk powder recipe or homemade almond milk powder recipe

 I recommend you to read my post on traditional way of making badam milk with soaked almonds , the ayurvedic way and How to make almond milk at home (raw almond milk) to get a smoother and rich milk.
 Almond milk is one of the most energizing drinks that we all know.
 With the comfort of store bought powders, we seldom make almond milk powder at home.
 We prefer to serve health drinks like pediasure and milo to our growing kids with an assumption that they are very healthy.
 But how healthy are these drinks with loaded synthetic nutrients.
 Are these really being absorbed by the body?

-The commercial badam powder like the MTR has only 8.5 % almond powder in it with loads of starch and milk powder added to it which is visible on the ingredients list.
+The commercial badam milk powder recipe like the MTR has only 8.5 % almond powder in it with loads of starch and milk powder added to it which is visible on the ingredients list.

 homemade almond milk powder is purely a protein powder and we know what goes inside our powder.
 Though stirring this powder in hot milk is not the authentic way of making almond milk, it is just an easy alternate.